crussell42/strapion/README.md

 - node 16.3
 - npm 7.15

+## FUN TAGS EJS,MPA,VUE,VUETIFY
+EJS-VUE-MPA...Its an oldstyle Vue 2 app completely downloaded to browser after being rendered by the EJS engine.
+An Eue (pronounced Ewwww) app...

+**I call dibs on the EUE (Ewwwww) app moniker**

-## Quick Start
+## Quick Starts
-### EJS ejs-middleware test (contained in the ejs directory)
+### EJS ejs-middleware test of an EJS-VUE-MPA app (contained in the ejs directory)
+There is a EJS-VUE-MPA test and a straight .ejs->html test
 Test a basic .ejs file render.
-(From browser http://localhost:1337/dog/views/pig.ejs) Need A clean running strapi4 app named "cow". e.g.
+(From browser http://localhost:1337/dog/views/pig-vue.ejs) Need A clean running strapi4 app named "cow". e.g.
 `psql> create database cowdb; `